BhaskarPaul/Excel-Automation/readme.md

-Run this python script to convert your data file into an Excel sheet and make your worlflow more productive.
+Run this python script to convert your data file into an Excel sheet and makes your worlflow more productive.